Vyral/kevin-clancy-recruiting/_posts/2020-09-14-why-are-systems-key-for-taking-advantage-of-this-market.md

 As we near the end of summer, the market is going crazy.
 What’s happening?
 Why are we still seeing so many multiple-offer situations?&nbsp;

-As an agent, the real question is this: How do you convert on this market? **The answer boils down to systems.** In other words, the systems you have in your business to take control of this volume.
+As an agent, the real question is this: How do you convert on this market? **The answer boils down to the systems you have** in your business to take control of this volume.
 I’ve carried 80 pendings throughout the summer, and there’s no way I’d be able to do this without having systems in place.

 {% include pullquote.html %}